 There is nothing better than the Carolina sunshine warming your skin while you’re at the beach.
 You’re ready to make memories playing in the saltwater and building sand castles with the family.
 The last thing on your mind is everything that could go wrong.
 Rip currents, jellyfish stings, and third degree burns are all things that you need to be prepared for before hitting the sand.
-Keep reading below to find our best tips and tricks for sunburns at the beach.
+Keep reading below to find our best tips and tricks for sunburn safety at the beach.

 Sunburns at the Beach